James Milner: Loan to Aston Villa

 A clause in Newcastle's purchase of Nolberto Solano from Aston Villa resulted in Milner being loaned to Villa for the rest of the season.
-Villa manager David O'Leary, who had managed Milner at Leeds, was happy to acquire Milner in this deal, saying that he believed Villa got the better of the deal and that he hoped to improve him as a player.
+Villa manager David O'Leary, who had managed Milner at Leeds, was happy to acquire Milner in this deal, saying that he believed Villa got the better of the deal and that he hoped to improve Milner as a player.
 He made his Villa debut on 12 September 2005 in a Premier League match against West Ham United.
 Five days later, he scored his first goal for the club in a 1–1 draw against Tottenham Hotspur.
-In a League Cup match less than a week later, he helped his team recover from being 3–1 down at half-time to win 8–3 against Wycombe Wanderers, scoring two goals in the second half comeback.
+In a League Cup match less than a week later, he helped his team recover from being 3–1 down at half-time to win 8–3 against Wycombe Wanderers, scoring two goals in the second-half comeback.
 Throughout the season, Milner was positive about his team.
 He remained confident that Villa would recover from a poor start to the season and praised the quality of the squad.

 Milner was generally seen as a positive signing in a season that was disappointing for Villa.
 Milner himself also received the loan move positively, saying that he would like to join Villa permanently because of the probability of becoming a regular starter, but said that the possibility of this happening was beyond his control.
 Manager David O'Leary confirmed during the season that he would like Milner to join the club permanently, but doubted he would be given the opportunity to sign him.
 He even pulled out of signing Robert Huth so that he would have the funds to sign Milner permanently if the opportunity arose.

 The newly appointed Newcastle manager Glenn Roeder appeared to appreciate Milner's ability more than Souness and expressed a desire that he remain a Newcastle player.
 This, as well as the departure of O'Leary and the shortage of transfer funds at Villa, meant that a deal to sign Milner permanently seemed unlikely.
 In June, it became even less likely when Villa rejected an offer of Milner as part of a trade for Gareth Barry.
 However, the deal was resurrected when Villa were taken over by American billionaire Randy Lerner, and Martin O'Neill was appointed as new manager.
 A move to Villa appeared to have been agreed, but at the last moment Newcastle recalled Milner and the talks broke down.